bookalope/InDesign-CEP/README.md

 Writing an Adobe CEP extension requires documentation which is not always readily available.
 However, some useful resources are:

- - The Adobe CEP resources on Github is [here](https://github.com/Adobe-CEP/CEP-Resources);
+ - The Adobe CEP resources on Github are [here](https://github.com/Adobe-CEP/CEP-Resources), and more ExtendScript resources are [here](https://github.com/ExtendScript), including a [Wiki](https://github.com/ExtendScript/wiki/wiki);
- - The Adobe CEP extensions’s UI is styled using [Adobe’s Spectrum CSS](https://github.com/adobe/spectrum-css).
+ - The Adobe CEP extensions’s UI is styled using [Adobe’s Spectrum CSS](https://github.com/adobe/spectrum-css);
  - The ExtendScript documentation is [here](http://www.indesignjs.de/extendscriptAPI/indesign-latest/);
- - Davide Barranca’s [blog](https://www.davidebarranca.com/category/code/) contains useful tips;
+ - Davide Barranca’s [blog](https://www.davidebarranca.com/category/code/) contains useful tips, and [here](http://grefel.github.io/indesignjs-resources/) is a great collection of additional resources.

-In addition to the above, the [InDesign Scripting Forum](https://forums.adobe.com/community/indesign/indesign_scripting) might be useful, or the [#cep channel on Slack](https://adobedevs.slack.com/messages/C1FKLQ63F) is a playground to many experienced developers.
+In addition to the above, the [InDesign Scripting Forum](https://forums.adobe.com/community/indesign/indesign_scripting) might be useful, or the [#cep channel on Slack](https://adobedevs.slack.com/messages/C1FKLQ63F) is a playground for many experienced developers.